jeethridge/terraform-ansible-example/README.md

 # Example AWS provisioning with Terraform and Ansible
+This is excercise to demonstrate kicking off an ansible provisioner from a terraform plan.

 Generate ssh keys.
-You can leave the passwod blank.
+Leave the password blank.

 ```shell
 $ cd terraform_ansible_example